Fantasy Points Logo - Wordmark

 George Pickens – After building some momentum, Fields struggled in Week 5 against Dallas for the worst game of his season, and that dragged down Pickens to just 3/26 receiving on seven targets.
 He’s seen at least seven targets in four out of 5 games, but the Steelers remain very run-heavy with a pass rate -6.7% below expectation (fourth-lowest rate).

 Najee Harris – For a second straight week, Harris airballed in an “easier” matchup.
 He gets his third chance here.
 Harris hasn’t scored a TD yet and has between 73 and 86 scrimmage yards in every game so far.
 He’s been an empty-calorie RB2 for two years now.
 The Raiders are struggling badly on run defense to the tune of 5.2 YPC allowed (second-most), and they just lost DT Christian Wilkins (foot).
-Cordarrelle Patterson (ankle) is out again.
+Cordarrelle Patterson (ankle) is out again, but Jaylen Warren is nearing a return to turn this backfield back into a committee.

 Sit ‘Em